HRAMF/chronicles_of_lance_and_loom/chronicle.md

 In the heart of a vast city, among strangers, he would soon find his first brotherhood.
 But that is another chapter.

 For now, he crossed into the city of splendors with only this:
-A cord of sun-gilded thread, a family sigil, and a name spoken in firelight:
+A cord of sun-gilded thread, a family sigil, and a name whispered in firelight:

 Aurealis.